 Learners will address the needs of the rich with as much care as those of the info proletariat.
 In other words, a thousand times more skillfully than weapon managers ever got away with.
-Unlike weapon dissidents with their reflexive rejection of the rich (at least the conscience-driven among them), Learners will require the enthusiastic cooperation, expertise and capital management of info elites.
+Unlike weapon dissidents with their reflexive rejection of the rich, Learners will require the enthusiastic cooperation, expertise and capital management of info elites (at least the conscience-driven among them).
 Without their support, none of this transformation will be possible.

 Humanity has barely accumulated enough capital and good will to undertake this Learner transformation.
 Any societal breakdown (of the kind weapon dissidents keep calling for) would drive us to lowerof weapon barbarism and eventual annihilation.
 We can no longer afford the mass destruction, pilferage and terror of the kind we’d agreed – while heaving great big sighs! – were regrettably unavoidable.

 I recall a story about a young mountain tribesman who got arrested for enforcing a blood feud.
 When the police asked him why he had murdered an innocent stranger, he said it was because his mother had urged him on.
 Women are just as lethal as men in this context, perhaps more so.
 Most of them will serve peace with even greater enthusiasm.

 So-called “primitive” shamans explained to a foreign observer the principal difference between men and women.
 Men hunt, fight and cut down trees; women tend the children, the men and the garden.
-Thus, men and women are entitled to their natural differences in talent, strength and aptitude.
+Thus, men and women are entitled to their natural differences in talent, vigor and aptitude.
 However, most importantly, women must advise men when to stop.
 We have forgotten this reliable veto.

 An incident in Mormon history keeps coming to mind.
-At a certain point, their leader came to the conclusion that migrants passing through his territory had to be massacred.
-If his wives (polygamists) had blocked his decision (and I suspect they tried to with all their might), this disgraceful massacre would never have sullied the Mormon reputation.
-I also suspect that many deadly patriarchal confrontations throughout history could have come to a better conclusion by means of this veto, just as we could expect that to happen in the future.
+At a certain point, their leader came to the conclusion that migrants passing through had to be massacred.
+If his wives (polygamists) had blocked his decision (and I suspect they tried to with all their might), this massacre would never have sullied the Mormons’ reputation.
+I also suspect that many deadly patriarchal confrontations throughout history could have come to a better conclusion by means of this veto, just as could happen in the future.